adamgruber/sass-extract-js/README.md

 }
 ```

+## Wait!
+What if I don't use styled-components?

+No problem!
+I made this so I could use the extracted JS object as a theme but it's not specific to [styled-components][styled-components].
+It should work the same with [glamorous][glamorous] too.
+Really you can use this plugin for any scenario where you need to convert Sass vars to JS.

 ## Help!
 It's not working for me.

 This project is open source.
 I've tried to make sure it works for a lot of use cases (read: mine) but if I missed yours, feel free to [open an issue][issues].
 Better yet, [submit a PR][pr]!
 Seriously, any feedback and help is welcome.